On the Liouville property for fully nonlinear equations with superlinear first-order terms: Introduction

 We now recall some related results for problems driven by linear operators.
 First, it is worth recalling that when $H=H_2$ and $\lambda=\Lambda=1$, in the case $q=0$ the equation reduces to the so-called \textit{viscous Hamilton-Jacobi equation} \cite{Lions85,CGell}, while when $\gamma=0$ it reduces to the celebrated \textit{Lane-Emden equation} \cite{Gi} (see \cite[Theorem 1.1]{ASannali} for results in this direction).
 For $q\geq0$, $\gamma>1$, it has been first proved in \cite{CaristiMitidieri} that classical solutions to

 must be constants provided that

 The proof in \cite[Theorem 7.1]{CaristiMitidieri} is based on replacing $u$ by its spherical mean, which turns out to be a supersolution by means of Jensen's inequality.
 This allows to reduce the study of the Liouville property to radial supersolutions, hence to an ODE analysis.
-Instead, a different study was performed in e.g. \cite{KurtaKawohl} and \cite[Theorem 15.1]{MP} via the nonlinear capacity method combined with an asymptotic analysis, see also \cite[Corollary 3]{MelianDCDS}, the recent papers \cite[Theorem 2.1]{VeronDuke}, \cite[Theorem 1.3]{Chang}, and the earlier results in \cite[Corollary 1]{FilippucciJDE2011} together with the further developments obtained therein for elliptic systems of inequalities with weights.

-The case $H=H_1$ driven by the Laplacian in exterior domains has been first tackled in \cite[Theorem 7.2]{CaristiMitidieri} again via the radialization through the spherical mean.
+Instead, a different study was performed in e.g. \cite{KurtaKawohl} and \cite[Theorem 15.1]{MP} via the nonlinear capacity method combined with an asymptotic analysis, see also \cite[Corollary 3]{MelianDCDS}, the recent papers \cite[Theorem 2.1]{VeronDuke}, \cite[Theorem 1.3]{Chang}, and the earlier results in \cite[Corollary 1]{FilippucciJDE2011} together with the further developments obtained therein for elliptic systems of inequalities with weights, even driven by $p$-Laplacians.
+We finally mention the recent paper \cite{Sun} which studies the elliptic inequality $-\Delta_p u\geq u^q|Du|^\gamma$ on Riemannian manifolds under volume growth conditions, even for negative values of $q,\gamma$.
+Note that these latter results for negative pairs are new even in the Euclidean case.
+We remark that \cite[Corollary 1.1]{FilippucciNA} provides the result when $\gamma<1$ and for operators driven by the $p$-Laplacian, see \cite{BirDem} and \cite{MelianDCDS} for a different proof based on the maximum principle.\\ In the fully nonlinear case, the only available Liouville property for the inequality $F\geq H_2$ in $\R^N$ was obtained in \cite{BirDem} when $q>0$ and $0<\gamma<1$, see Remark \ref{rembir}.\\ The case $H=H_1$ driven by the Laplacian in exterior domains has been first tackled in \cite[Theorem 7.2]{CaristiMitidieri} again via the radialization through the spherical mean.
 The same problem has been recently investigated in much more generality in \cite{QuaasJMPA} via the methods initiated in \cite{CLeoni}, where the Liouville property for

 has been proved when $q>\frac{N}{N-2}$ and $\gamma\leq \frac{N}{N-1}$ (the case $q\leq \frac{N}{N-2}$ and $\gamma>0$ being a trivial consequence of the result for supersolutions to $-\Delta u\geq u^q$).
 This result is sharp, since one can find counterexamples to the Liouville property when $\gamma>\frac{N}{N-1}$, see Remark \ref{H1fail} for an explicit calculation.